The L1-Potts functional for robust jump-sparse reconstruction: Continuous Potts model and -convergence

-A constant function cannot be a minimizer since its data term would amount to at least $\frac12.$ So a better Potts value can only be achieved by introducing extra jumps.
-However, we observe that introducing only one extra jump does not decrease the data term.
-Two extra jumps do decrease the data term to $0,$ but then, we have a jump penalty of $3 \gamma > \frac14 + \gamma$ which is worse than the Potts value $P_\gamma(u_1).$ Hence, $u_1$ is a solution of the $L^1$-Potts problem, and, as $P_\gamma(u_1) = P_\gamma(u_2),$ so does $u_2.$ So here, the minimizer is not unique with respect to the partitions. \end{example} Note that the first type of non-uniqueness is a special property of the best approximation with respect to the $L^1$ norm and does not occur in case of the $L^2$-Potts functional.
-The other two types of non-uniqueness also occur in the $L^2$ case but have been shown to occur only on a negligible set of data $f$ for the discrete setting \cite{wittich2008complexity}.
-We strongly conjecture the analogous statements can be made for the $L^1$-Potts functional.
+Note that the first type of non-uniqueness is specific to the $L^1$-Potts functional.
+Indeed, since the mean value is unique, this kind of non-uniqueness does not occur for the $L^2$-Potts functional.
+The other two types of non-uniqueness also arise in the $L^2$ case but have been shown to occur, in the discrete setting, only on a negligible set of data $f$ and parameters $\gamma$ \cite{wittich2008complexity}.
+We strongly conjecture that analogous statements (modulo the non uniqueness of medians) can be made for the $L^1$-Potts functional.
 However, a rigorous proof is out of the scope of this article.